floatingman/serverspark/README.md

 # Spark

-Spark is an [Ansible][1] playbook meant to provision a personal machine running [Arch Linux][2].
+ServerSpark is an [Ansible][1] playbook meant to provision a personal machine running [Arch Linux][2].
 It is intended to run locally on a fresh Arch install (ie, taking the place of any [post-installation][3]), but due to Ansible's idempotent nature it may also be run on top of an already configured machine.

-Spark assumes it will be run on a laptop and performs some configuration based on this assumption.
-This behaviour may be changed by removing the `laptop` role from the playbook or by skipping the `laptop` tag.
+ServerSpark assumes it will be run on a headless server and performs some configuration based on this assumption.

-If Spark is run on either a ThinkPad or a MacBook, it will detect this and execute platform-specific tasks.

 ## Running